ietf-wg-asdf/SDF/sdf.md

 point here to {{-jso}}.
-As the vocabulary used by JSO is familiar to many JSON modellers, the present specification borrows some of the terms and ports their semantics to an information model level.
+As the vocabulary used by JSO is familiar to many JSON modellers, the present specification borrows some of the terms and ports their semantics to the information model level needed for SDF.

 The main data quality imported is the "`type`".
-In SDF, this can take one of six (text string) values, which are discussed in the following subsections (note that the type "`null`" is not supported as a value of this data quality in SDF).
+In SDF, this can take one of six (text string) values, which are discussed in the following subsections (note that the JSO type "`null`" is not supported as a value of this data quality in SDF).

 The additional quality "`const`" restricts the data to one specific value (given as the value of the `const` quality).